songdejia/EAST/README.md

 # EAST: An Efficient and Accurate Scene Text Detector
 ### Description:
 This work is not finished yet.
-The motivation of this version is to build a easy-training model containing train-eval-zipfile-computeF1.
+The motivation of this version is to build a easy-training model.
-+ train
+This version can automatically update best_model by comparing current hmean and the former.
+At the same time, we can see evaluation info about every sample easily.

-+ eval
++ 1.train
-+ zipfile
++ 2.predict
-+ hmean
++ 3.Zip
++ 4.compute Hmean(if Hmean is higher than before, update best_weight)
-+ vis:
++ 5.vis:
 	predicted wrong -- red
 	predicted right -- green
 	not predicted   -- blue
++ 6.multi-scale test (update soon)
+    multi-scale vis. (vis with score, scale)

+### Thanks
 The version is ported from [argman/EAST](https://github.com/argman/EAST), from Tensorflow to Pytorch

-Now, the first three of the flow is done, and some bugs exists in compute F1 score script.So you can only submit it to website

-You could use zipfile ./submit/epoch_###_submit.zip to submit on [website](http://rrc.cvc.uab.es/?ch=2&com=mymethods&task=1)
+### Check On Website
+If you have no confidence of the result of our program, you could use submit.zip to submit on [website](http://rrc.cvc.uab.es/?ch=2&com=mymethods&task=1),then you can see result of every image.

 ### Performance
 ![visualization](https://github.com/songdejia/east-pytorch/blob/master/screenshots/vis02.png)

 ![hmean](https://github.com/songdejia/east-pytorch/blob/master/screenshots/hmean.png)

 ### Introduction
 This is a pytorch re-implementation of [EAST: An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2).